 Antelope Canyon is a slot canyon protected by Navajo Parks and Recreation.
 Its beauty is inspiring and is the result of centuries of erosion caused by flash flooding during the recurring monsoon seasons.
 Over time this has caused the corridors to become smooth, giving the passageways a beautiful flowing shape.
-It’s located slightly east of Page, Arizona and is divided into two distinct sections: Upper and Lower.
+It’s located slightly east of Page, Arizona, and is divided into two distinct sections: Upper and Lower.
+Now, we know that flying by regular flights isn’t that

 In an effort to maintain the natural beauty of Antelope Canyon, this picturesque Arizona wonder can only be visited with an authorized tour guide.
 Antelope Canyon Tours are available with qualified guides to take you through the park and show you the highlights.
 Book a tour and let the professionals handle all the details—so you can focus on taking in all the sights the canyon has to offer.